HenryHoggard/owasp-mstg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-The goal of device binding is to impede an attacker when he tries to copy an app and its state from device A to device B and continue the execution of the app on device B. When device A has been deemend trusted, it might have more privileges than device B, which should not change when an app is copied from device A to device B.
+The goal of device binding is to impede an attacker when he tries to copy an app and its state from device A to device B and continue the execution of the app on device B. When device A has been deemed trusted, it might have more privileges than device B, which should not change when an app is copied from device A to device B.
 In the past, Android developers often relied on the Secure ANDROID_ID (SSAID) and MAC addresses.
 However, the behavior of the SSAID has changed since Android O and the behavior of MAC addresses have changed in Android N. [https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html].
 Google has set a new set of recommendations in their SDK documentation[https://developer.android.com/training/articles/user-data-ids.html] regarding identifiers as well.

 #### Static Analysis